pjfanning/micrometer-akka-sample/README.md

 # micrometer-akka-sample

 This sample demonstrates how to add [Micrometer-Akka](https://github.com/kontainers/micrometer-akka) metrics to your application.
-Micrometer-Akka is in experimental mode and is based on [Prometheus-Akka](https://github.com/Workday/prometheus-akka) - and has a similar application.conf setting (replacing `prometheus.akka` with `micrometer.akka`.
+Micrometer-Akka is still in experimental mode and is based on [Prometheus-Akka](https://github.com/Workday/prometheus-akka) - and has a similar application.conf setting (replacing `prometheus.akka` with `micrometer.akka`).

 This sample is based on https://github.com/pjfanning/prometheus-akka-sample